isc-projects/kea/doc/guide/stats.rst

 Both Kea DHCP servers support statistics gathering.
 A working DHCP server encounters various events that can cause certain statistics to be collected.
-For example, a DHCPv4 server may receive a packet (pkt4-received statistic increases by one) that after parsing is identified as a DHCPDISCOVER (pkt4-discover-received).
-The server processes it and decides to send a DHCPOFFER representing its answer (pkt4-offer-sent and pkt4-sent statistics increase by one).
+For example, a DHCPv4 server may receive a packet (the pkt4-received statistic increases by one) that after parsing is identified as a DHCPDISCOVER (pkt4-discover-received).
+The server processes it and decides to send a DHCPOFFER representing its answer (the pkt4-offer-sent and pkt4-sent statistics increase by one).
 Such events happen frequently, so it is not uncommon for the statistics to have values in the high thousands.
 They can serve as an easy and powerful tool for observing a server's and a network's health.
 For example, if